-We have a specialist custodial services unit with six staff.
-They each have a thorough understanding of the operational aspects of the correctional and juvenile justice systems, as well as experience in working within the unique and complex environments they present.
+We have a specialist custodial services and staff in this unit have a thorough understanding of the operational aspects of the correctional and juvenile justice systems, as well as experience in working within the unique and complex environments they present.
 Our custodial services unit is assisted by other Ombudsman staff to provide our extensive program of visits to correctional centres and juvenile justice centres.

 Although inmates and detainees can always contact us by telephone or in writing to make a complaint, we also travel across the state to visit adult correctional centres and juvenile justice centres to take complaints, speak with staff, resolve issues and observe conditions and routines.